 OSP B adds a SIP Identity header field with a SHAKEN PASSporT setting Attestation to “B”.

-The PASSporT is signed using an STI-Certificate with a TNAuthList containing a single SPC with a value assigned to OSP B.
+The PASSporT is signed using an STI-Certificate with a TNAuthList containing a single Service Provider Code (SPC) with a value assigned to OSP B.

 Use Case 2 – Multi-Tenant Hosted/Cloud PBX, OTT to PSTN, Unified Communications, and or Other Cloud Communication Platform